Can Fine-Tuning Erase Your Edits? On the Fragile Coexistence of Knowledge Editing and Adaptation: Introduction

 \section{Introduction}

-Large Language Models (LLMs) can be updated after pre-training through two main approaches.
+Large Language Models (LLMs) can be updated after pre-training via two main approaches.
 The first is fine-tuning (FT), where model parameters are updated by training the model on a task-specific dataset~\citep{howard-ruder-2018-universal}.
 FT also includes parameter-efficient variants such as LoRA~\citep{hu2021loralowrankadaptationlarge} and DoRA~\citep{liu2024doraweightdecomposedlowrankadaptation}, collectively referred to as Parameter-Efficient Fine-Tuning (PEFT).
 The second approach is knowledge editing (KE)~\citep{mazzia2024surveyknowledgeeditingneural}.
 Unlike FT, which adapts a model to specific tasks, KE is used to update the model's factual knowledge with limited data and compute budget.
+Knowledge updated through KE is crucial for keeping the model current and accurate in question‑answering tasks, and its robustness therefore warrants explicit attention, especially when contrasted with model's pretrained knowledge~\citep{meng2023locatingeditingfactualassociations, meng2023masseditingmemorytransformer}.
+Despite the active research on KE~\citep{wang2023surveyke, mazzia2024surveyknowledgeeditingneural, fang2025alphaeditnullspaceconstrainedknowledge}, and the fact that FT is the de facto approach for adapting LLMs to downstream tasks~\citep{parthasarathy2024ultimate}, no prior work has examined how KE is affected by FT.